 - Stoorie: dusty

 - Tiffin: a dessert similar to a brownie made with crushed cookies, raisins and chocolate

 Place Names that Make Exotic Sheltie Names

-You can opt for a place name from this archipelago that has been inhabited since approximately 1500 BC for a unique name for your Sheltie that harks back to his heritage.
+You can opt for a place name from this archipelago that has been inhabited since approximately 1500 BC for a unique Shetland Sheepdog name that harks back to his heritage.
 This archipelago spans over 100 isles, although only 15 of these inhabited.
 The largest of the islands is Shetland Mainland; at 374 square miles it is Scotland’s third largest island (and the setting for the popular Shetland detective TV series.)

 - Balta: One of the uninhabited Shetland islands.

 - Bressay: A small island known for its migrant birds.